AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

   * `source_ip_list` - (Optional) List of source IPs in the VPC qualified for a specific tag.
 * `domain_names` - (Optional) One or more domain names in a list with details as listed below:
   * `fqdn` - (Optional) FQDN.
 Example: "facebook.com"
   * `proto` - (Optional) Protocol.
-Valid values: "all", "tcp", "udp", "icmp"
+Valid values: "all", "tcp", "udp", "icmp".
   * `port` - (Optional) Port.
-Example "25"
+Example "25".
-    * for protocol "all", port must be set to "all"
+    * For protocol "all", port must be set to "all".
-    * for protocol “icmp”, port must be set to “ping”
+    * For protocol “icmp”, port must be set to “ping”.

 -> **NOTE:**